By Marc Lichtenfield, Chief Income Strategist

 Management is committed to each type of dividend.
 On the most recent company conference call, CEO Bowen Diehl stated, “It is our intent and expectation that Capital Southwest will continue to distribute quarterly supplemental dividends for the foreseeable future.”

-Over the past five years, the dividend has grown at a compound annual rate of 15%.
+Over the past three years, the dividend has grown at a compound annual rate of 9.3%.

 Keep in mind that the nearly double-digit yield is based only on the regular dividend.
 The supplemental and special dividends are bonuses.
 So we should be able to rely on a double-digit total yield for years to come.